KnowYourKnot/Binweevils/README.md

 # Usage

-- Open the command prompt in the `electron` folder & run the command `npm start'
+- Open the command prompt in the `electron` folder & run the command `npm start`
 - Open the command prompt in the `server` folder & run the command `node Main.js`

 Electron should now start a browser that takes you to localhost, all you have to do from here is sign up.